mpreyb/offaxis_DL/README.md

 Trained models are available at: https://www.kaggle.com/models/mariareyb/autofocusing-model-for-dhm-holograms.

 ## Reference
 For more details on these models, please refer to the following publications.
 These are also the recommended citations if you use this tool in your work.
+(Pending Publication)

 ## License & Copyright
 Copyright 2024 Universidad EAFIT